 - NITC 16 progress reports due 5/30 and 11/30.

-If you need clarification on whether or not your project is NITC National or NITC 16 or have other questions, please contact the Research Program Administrator (firstname.lastname@example.org).
+For questions about progress reports and other grant requirements, please contact the Research Program Administrator, Eva-Maria Muecke (email@example.com).
 NITC will take project progress and progress report completion into consideration before awarding subsequent grants to PIs.

 The NITC program strongly encourages communicating the results of research projects at national conferences and in refereed journals.
 Researchers should provide copies of all papers submitted to conferences or journals to NITC, and include appropriate attribution to NITC.
 Seminars, symposia, distance learning classes and any education or technology transfer activities undertaken with NITC support requires collection of metrics on numbers of transportation professionals attending.
 Video or streaming web archives that can be posted on the NITC web site are welcome.

 No-cost extensions are due no later than 1 month prior to the end date of a project.
 Please fill out the form completely, sign and give to your institution’s research office for processing no later than 1 month prior to the end date of a project.
 NITC will only accept extension requests that have been approved by the PI’s university research office.
 No-cost extensions for projects are not to exceed 6 months from the date of the project award (see the award letter date).
 NITC is performance driven and must report annually on performance measures related to program activities.
 Investigators must show reportable progress throughout the life of a project, and must justify the need for no-cost extensions.